juandonito/spotify-music-taste/README.md

 - Clock Icon made by [Icon Works](https://www.flaticon.com/authors/icon-works) from [flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
 - Heart Icon  made by [Gregor Cresnar](https://www.flaticon.com/authors/gregor-cresnar) from [flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
+- Star Icon  made by [Gregor Cresnar](https://www.flaticon.com/authors/gregor-cresnar) from [flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)

 ## License